jordiup/JS-Sandbox/section-seven-asynchronous-js-ajax-fetch-api/notes.md

 - Objects could be a blog post, a user etc. They're usually stored in a database.
 - We can create with a POST request, delete with a DELETE request, also can PUT, HEAD, OPTIONS, PATCH etc.
 - Because REST operates with just HTTP requests and usually some standard like JSON it can be used in a variety of languages

+## Callback functions
+We've dealt with callback functions quite a bit already.
+They are functions that are parsed in as a parameter to another function and runs within it.
+This helps to prevent variables being returned before being caught.
+Callbacks make returns asynchronous.

 <!-- ##  -->